 To help you work out what the right moves should be, we asked Ruth Bross, partner at London family law firm Bross Bennett LLP for her expert advice.

 Reaching the decision that a marriage is at an end is rarely something which happens overnight.
-It’s not a decision that anyone takes lightly.
+It’s not a decision that anyone takes lightly and there are many reasons for divorce.
 It can be a long process, on some occasions taking many years.